Business logic based data archival & retention - Pega Platform

 Research & discovery

-Because the problem sits at the intersection of product, data infra and regulation, I used a mixed
+Because the problem sits at the intersection of product, data infra and regulation, I used a mixed methods approach:

 Stakeholder interviews